claudiahub/springone-countdown/README.md

-# Springone countdown
+# Conference Countdown

-Testing a Java 17 application to be deployed on Azure Spring Apps
+Testing a Java 17 application to be deployed on Azure Spring Apps.